 As a self-identified perfectionist with a fine arts background, Woodruff loves her work.
-Under the tutelage of her colleagues, Meg learned to use tools such as an orbital sander, training for months in order to master the delicate motions required for finishing a piece.
+Under the tutelage of her colleagues (some of whom she has a podcast with), Meg learned to use tools such as an orbital sander, training for months in order to master the delicate motions required for finishing a piece.
 She finds sanding flaws in finishes and taping therapeutic.
-Now in her role as a Basecoat Prepper, Woodruff is responsible for an array of tasks, including identifying pinholes in a finish prior to another round of painting.
+Now in her role as a basecoat prepper, Woodruff is responsible for an array of tasks, including identifying pinholes in a finish prior to another round of painting.

 Name: Jeanne Nooney

 Title: Public Relations, Partnerships & Events

 A graduate of Berklee College of Music and multi instrumentalist, Nooney is responsible for managing PRS’ public relations, events, partnerships, and charitable giving.
 In practice, this means Nooney plans and manages major events, such as Experience PRS, the company’s two-day open house which can see upwards of 3,300 people, as well as an influencer program.
 Warm, deeply knowledgeable about gear, and a diehard PRS-fan, Nooney has been with the company for almost 7 years.
 When asked about the company’s commitment to diversity, Nooney commented that, “PRS is committed to building, marketing and selling the best instruments that we can.
 At every level, the staff is passionate about the products.
 As a culture, we’ve always been open-minded to diversity – Maybe that is because we are so music based where instead of a corporate environment it is more creative and welcoming”